 - Review all pages to ensure information is current and correct.

-- Ensure site is responsive.
+- Ensure the site is responsive.
 Check your site from your phone.
 You can check mobile here as well:

 - Feed it content regularly if your site is using posts.